lgiancaUTH/preproc__cta_core/readme.md

 The file conf.py contains the GPU/CPU configuration.
 This is needed for the rough brain mask detection, which is based on a 2D Attention U-Net.
 However, the whole process can be run pretty fast on CPU only.

 # Contact
-For more information, please contact us. https://sbmi.uth.edu/giancalab/
+For more information, please contact us: https://sbmi.uth.edu/giancalab/

 # Disclaimer
 This tool is experimental and for research purposes only and is not intended for diagnostic use or medical decision-making.
 The tool  are prototypes and have not been approved by the FDA.